 Congressionally Directed Medical Research Programs -- Tick-Borne Disease Research Program -- Idea Development Award

-This research should be conceptually innovative, introducing a new concept or question, challenging existing paradigms, approaching issues from a new perspective, or exhibiting other uniquely creative qualities, and should not merely be an incremental advance upon published data.
+This research should be conceptually innovative, introduce a new concept or question, challenge existing paradigms, approach issues from a new perspective, or exhibit other uniquely creative qualities and should not merely be an incremental advance upon published data.
 Applications must describe the short- and long-term impact of the proposed research, as well as the evidencebased burden of disease on public health.
 This award mechanism promotes basic through translational research, including preclinical and clinical research, as well as correlative studies associated with an existing clinical trial to establish proof-of-principle for further development in future studies.

-• Pre-Application Submission Deadline: May 26, 2021
+• Pre-Application Submission Deadline: May 26, 2022

-• Invitation to Submit an Application: June 2020
+• Invitation to Submit an Application: July 2022

-• Application Submission Deadline: August 27, 2021
+• Application Submission Deadline: August 25, 2022

 Areas of Interest